 where $\bar{\text{co}}$ denotes the convex hull of the closure.
 Note that (\ref{eq:multi_optinput_1}) and (\ref{eq:multi_optinput_5}) are identical expressions, hence (\ref{eq:multi_optinput_1} - \ref{eq:multi_optinput_5}) are all equal.
-Therefore, (\ref{eq:multi_optinput_3}) expresses the capacity region for the DM-DBC, which also means that the capacity region can be achieved by using transmission strategies where the broadcast signal $X$ has distribution $\boldsymbol{p}_{X} = (1-q,q\boldsymbol{u}^T)^T$ for some $q \in [0,1]$.
-Q.E.D.
+Therefore, (\ref{eq:multi_optinput_3}) expresses the capacity region for the discrete multiplication DBC, which also means that the capacity region can be achieved by using transmission strategies where the broadcast signal $X$ has distribution $\boldsymbol{p}_{X} = [1-q,q\boldsymbol{u}^T]^T$ for some $q \in [0,1]$. \end{proof}